Observational prospects of self-interacting scalar superradiance with next-generation gravitational-wave detectors: Superradiance and self-interacting bosons

 For $\alpha\lesssim 0.22$ and an initially growing 211 level, it can be proven that the cloud evolution is fully described by a closed two-level system of 211 and 322 \cite{Baryakhtar2021}: corrections to all other levels introduce growth (or decay) rates astrophysically irrelevant in this parameter space.
 The energy exchange between these levels stems from the terms $\psi^2_{211}\psi_{322}^*$ and $\psi^2_{322}\psi^*_{211}$.
 All other combinations shift the energies of the bound states and contribute to frequency drifts.
 Because of energy and angular momentum conservation, the oscillation sourced by the first term ($\psi^2_{211}\psi_{322}^*$) is bound and has zero angular momentum, while the latter ($\psi^2_{322}\psi^*_{211}$) is unbound.
 The first process pumps 322, depleting 211,\footnote{One can understand the sourcing of 322 via a bound mode that is decaying into the BH as a negative feedback process.
 More details can be found in Appendix A of Ref.~\cite{Baryakhtar2021}.} and the second process populates 211 by depleting 322 and emitting particle radiation to infinity.
 These terms in the evolution of non-relativistic field are depicted diagrammatically in Figure~\ref{fig:FeynmannSI}.
 The interplay between these processes and the superradiant growth of the cloud depends both on the gravitational binding parameter $\alpha$ and the self-interaction scale $f$.

-Energy and angular momentum conservation between the two levels and the BH lead to a set of coupled first-order differential equations for the (normalized) occupation number of the levels, $\varepsilon_{nlm}\equiv N_{nlm}\hbar c/(GM^2)$, the dimensionless BH spin, $\chi$, and the mass of the BH, $M$:
+In perturbation theory, where the spectrum does not get modified by self-interactions, the dynamics of the system can be fully characterized by the evolution of the occupation numbers.
+This is described by a set of coupled first-order ordinary differential equations that follow directly from energy and angular momentum conservation between the different levels, the absorbing BH and infinity, and were derived in~\cite{Baryakhtar2021}.
+The equations for the (normalized) occupation number of the levels, $\varepsilon_{nlm}\equiv N_{nlm}\hbar c/(GM^2)$, the dimensionless BH spin, $\chi$, and the mass of the BH, $M$ are:

 We denote the rates in the form $\gamma_{\rm{initial\,state}}^{\rm{final\,state}}$.
-In Equations~(\ref{eq:SEE-1}) and (\ref{eq:SEE-2}), the first line corresponds to gravitational processes, namely superradiance and GW emission, while the second line corresponds to non-relativistic energy exchange processes between the different levels (see Figure~\ref{fig:FeynmannSI}).
+In particular, $\gamma_{\rm BH}^{nlm}$ describes the standard superradiant rate for the $nlm$ level and $\gamma_{nlm\times nlm}^{\rm GW}$ describes annihilations to GWs from the level $nlm$.
+Furthermore, $\gamma_{nlm\times nlm}^{n'l'm'\times\infty}$ describes the energy transfer of two quanta from the $nlm$ level to one quantum of the $n'l'm'$ level and to one quantum of radiation to infinity. $\gamma_{nlm\times nlm}^{n'l'm'\times{\rm BH}}$ describes a similar process where, instead, one quantum of energy falls back into the BH.
+As such, in Equations~(\ref{eq:SEE-1}) and (\ref{eq:SEE-2}), the first line corresponds to gravitational processes, namely superradiance and GW emission, while the second line corresponds to non-relativistic energy exchange processes between the different levels (see Figure~\ref{fig:FeynmannSI}).

 We solve these equations numerically using the Forward Euler method.
 Rates for the gravitational processes (superradiance and GW emission) are generated using a numerical package for superradiance, \texttt{Superrad} \cite{Siemonsen2023}, which natively includes relativistic corrections.
 Rates for the self-interaction processes are taken from~\cite{Baryakhtar2021}, where they are computed to the lowest order in $\lambda^2$.
 Relativistic corrections are then applied as described in Appendix B of~\cite{Baryakhtar2021}.